Wapiti08/MCP-SandboxScan/README.md

 # MCP-SandboxScan
-A WASM-based Secure Execution and Hybrid Analysis Framework for MCP Tools
+A WASM-based Secure Execution and Hybrid Analysis Framework for MCP Tools (paper coming soon)

 ## What it detects (MVP)